-By default, the first user who logs in to Hue can choose any username and password and automatically becomes an administrator.
+In a non-secure deployment, the first user who logs in to Hue can choose any username and password and automatically becomes an administrator.
 This user can create other user and administrator accounts.
-Hue users should correspond to the Linux users who will use Hue; make sure you use the same name as the Linux username.
+Hue users should correspond to the Linux users who use Hue; make sure you use the same name as the Linux username.

 By default, user information is stored in the Hue database.
 However, the authentication system is pluggable.
-You can configure authentication to use an LDAP directory (Active Directory or OpenLDAP) to perform the authentication, or you can import users and groups from an LDAP directory.
-See Configuring an LDAP Server for User Admin on page 354.
+You can authenticate Hue with LDAP (Active Directory or OpenLDAP), or you can import users and groups from an LDAP directory.